+Approved Provider

-Approved Provider Ensure adequate health and hygiene procedures are followed, as well as safe practices for handling, preparing and storing food.
-Ensure all staff comply with the Food Safety Act.
-Ensure that all facilities and equipment for food preparation and storage are clean, and in good repair and working order.
-Facilitate the removal of pests and vermin from the service premises.
-Ensure children have access to safe and fresh drinking water at all times, in both the indoor and outdoor environments.
-Ensure that food and beverages are made available to children at frequent and regular intervals throughout the day.
-Ensure the food and beverages provided are nutritious and adequate in quantity, are chosen based on each child's dietary requirements, and meet any specific cultural, religious or health needs.
-Display a weekly menu which accurately describes the food and beverages provided by the service each day.
-Ensure that enrolment records include any special dietary considerations for the child, such as cultural, religious or health-related dietary restrictions.
+- Ensure adequate health and hygiene procedures are followed, as well as safe practices for handling, preparing and storing food. - Ensure all staff comply with the Food Safety Act. - Ensure that all facilities and equipment for food preparation and storage are clean, and in good repair and working order. - Facilitate the removal of pests and vermin from the service premises. - Ensure children have access to safe and fresh drinking water at all times, in both the indoor and outdoor environments. - Ensure that food and beverages are made available to children at frequent and regular intervals throughout the day. - Ensure the food and beverages provided are nutritious and adequate in quantity, are chosen based on each child's dietary requirements, and meet any specific cultural, religious or health needs. - Display a weekly menu which accurately describes the food and beverages provided by the service each day. - Ensure that enrolment records include any special dietary considerations for the child, such as cultural, religious or health-related dietary restrictions. - Be aware of children with food allergies, intolerances, restrictions, dietary requirements and/or medical conditions, and consult with families to develop individual medical management plans.